mikamautnerrohde/researchproject/rp-project-manual.md

 * The quality of the (cross-validated) report is very different from the quality of the (non-validated) experimental work and/or presentation.

 ### Student tasks
 As a research master student, the student enrolled in either *Research Project 1* or *Research Project 2* is expected to take the lead on his or her project.
 While all decisions and plans should be made in collaboration with the supervisor, the student is expected to display ownership of the project.
 The perfomance level is enumerated (relatively abstractly) in the grading rubrics of the project.
 The student is expected to meet agreements and deadlines set out in collaboration with supervisor, assessor(s) and the programme.
-These include setting up a work agreement, submitting documentation in time and scheduling the Midterm Evaluation.
+These include setting up a work agreement at the start, submitting documentation in time and scheduling the Midterm Evaluation.

 The important deadlines are listed in Table 6.